Loading cart contents...

 Christine Novotny

-Christine Novotny weaves vibrant and hearty textiles, exploring the intimacy of labor, materiality, and the relationship of color within different woven processes.
-Her work explores how colors work together, interact and move, seeking unexpected chromatic kinship in woven form.
-Integrating bold shapes and atmospheric color blending, she uses a painterly approach to color by bundling yarns and tying knots on her floor loom.
+Christine Novotny weaves vibrant and hearty textiles that explore the intimacy of labor, materiality, and the interplay of color within woven processes.
+Her practice investigates how colors interact, shift, and form unexpected chromatic kinships in woven form.
+Using bundled yarns and knotted techniques on her floor loom, she approaches weaving with a painterly sensibility, integrating bold shapes and atmospheric color blending.

-Novotny holds a BFA in Painting from Indiana University and completed a two year residency at North House Folk School, where she explored weaving and honed her craft.
-She has been awarded grants from the Minnesota State Arts Board and Arrowhead Regional Arts Council, as well as an Artist Fellowship from the American Scandinavian Foundation in New York.
-Her work has been exhibited throughout the Minnesota, most recently in a solo show in the Artist Studio at American Swedish Institute in Minneapolis.
+Novotny holds a BFA in Painting from Indiana University and completed a two-year residency at North House Folk School, where she explored weaving and honed her craft.
+She has been awarded grants from the Minnesota State Arts Board and the Arrowhead Regional Arts Council, and an Artist Fellowship at the American Scandinavian Foundation in New York.
+Her work has been exhibited widely across Minnesota, including a recent solo exhibition in the Artist Studio at the American Swedish Institute in Minneapolis.
 She lives and works in Grand Marais.

 (Photo by Wolfskull Creative)